 Nepal is one of the poorest countries in Asia.
 About a quarter of the population lives below the poverty line.
 The vast majority of people earn their livelihood through agriculture.
 Many people from the Nepalese countryside move abroad for work, especially to India.
 This has resulted in a host of problems, including human trafficking.
-Nepal is recovering from a historically strong earthquake of April 2015.

 Our efforts in Nepal focus on strengthening the rights of poor and socially excluded women and children, improving their opportunities for earning a livelihood, and ensuring the realisation of human rights.
 The work also includes improving preparedness for natural disasters.
 The development programme is implemented in cooperation with local NGOs and organised village communities.

 After the earthquakes of 2015, Finn Church Aid has constructed temporary and semi-permanent learning spaces to replace school buildings destroyed by the earthquakes.
 The violent earthquakes claimed thousands of lives and destroyed half a million homes and also thousands of schools.

 Going to school provides a safe, everyday routine for children, which helps them recover from the catastrophe.
 Soon after the earthquake, FCA started constructing temporary learning spaces with bamboo walls.
 They were followed by semi-permanent two-classroom buildings with cement walls and lifespan of about 15-20 years.